Neural Implicit Representation

 Voxel

-Voxel are easy to process by neural network and commonly used in generative 3D tasks, by discretizing the space into a set of 3D voxel grids.
-However, Due to its cubic memory $O(n^3)$, the voxels representations are limited to small resolutions of the underlying 3D grid.
+Voxels are easy to process by neural networks and commonly used in generative 3D tasks by discretizing the space into a set of 3D voxel grids.
+However, due to their cubic memory \(O(n^3)\), voxel representations are limited to small resolutions of the underlying 3D grid.
 [2]

 Point